-Tap water was once the only omnipresent and free source for H2O.
+Well, lets start with tap water.
+It was once the only omnipresent free source for H2O.
 But this concept seems quaint now.
 Especially as there is bottled water all over the place.
 In offices, planes, shops, homes and restaurants.

 In 2006, it is estimated we consumed over eight billion gallons of bottled water and this ia an increase of 10% when compared to 2005.
 This makes sense when you consider that bottled water is refreshing, calorie-free, comfortable to wear, tastier than tap water and far healthier than sugary sodas.

 But more and more people are wondering if the water and the packaging of bottled water is safe.
 Or at least safer, than tap water?
 Let’s discuss.

 What’s in Tap Water?

 Most countries source tap water from local sources such as rivers and lakes.This water can contain bacteria, industrial pollutants, agricultural runoff and heavy metals and minerals leached from the soil.